Helping Marriages – Know the Resources

 If you want to help marriages, you need to have a good handle on the resources available.
-I have already talked about “live help” so that leaves books and web sites.
+I’ve already talked about “live help” so that leaves books and web sites.
 This week, books.

 Know What They Say

 There are now a large number of Christian books about marriage, and a growing number about sexuality.
 Some of the books are excellent, many are okay, many are a waste of money, and some are just plain dangerous!
-Even with books that are generally good, most will be no help to some, and potentially harmful to a few.
-This is why you have to know the books, know what they say in detail.
+Even when books are generally good, most will be no help to some, and potentially harmful to a few.
+This is why you have to know the books and know what they say in detail.
 That means read them more than once, read them as a couple, do a small group study, and mark them up!

 There are some great secular books out there, and I have no problem sharing those when they will be a help.
-The potential problem is what kind of non-Christian worldview they voice.
-I do not see using the term “significant other” as a problem, but advocating the use of porn is another matter.
+The potential problem is what kind of non-Christian world-view they voice.
+I don’t see using the term “significant other” as a problem, but advocating the use of porn is another matter.

 Loaning Books vs. Giving Books

-DO NOT give someone a book unless you are willing never to see it again.
-Aside from not getting it back, loaning a book means the person may feel under pressure to get it back and will skim it or not read it.
-Additionally they cannot mark the book up, and a good marriage book begs to be marked up!
+DO NOT give someone a book unless you’re willing never to see it again.
+Aside from not getting it back, loaning a book means the person may feel pressure to get it back and will skim it or not read it at all.
+Additionally, they can’t mark the book up, and a good marriage book begs to be marked up!

 The “Just What My Spouse Needs to Hear” Danger